-Discuss the 'look and feel' of the shop.
+Discuss the 'look and feel' of the Shop.
 Does it tell students anything about the style and design of the products sold there?
 Why might this be important for their designing?

-Using the Product Notes sheet and Sustainable Materials sheet as well as internet-based research of products sold in the Design Museum Shop, ask students to work in pairs to find one product to research.
-Ask them to record:
+Using the Handling Collection or internet based research of products sold in the Design Museum Shop, ask students to work in pairs to find one product to research.
+As them to record:

-- The product information function, price, materials, style - Who the intended user is they could consider how the product itself communicates its suitability to the user - What makes the product suitable for the Design Museum Shop? - What are the sustainability credentials of the product consider materials, function, manufacture, end of life, etc. - Is the product accessible, can it be used be everyone?
-If not, what could be done to make it more accessible?
+- The product information function, price, materials, style - Who the intended user is they could consider how the product itself communicates its suitability for the user - What makes the product suitable for the Design Museum Shop - What are the sustainability credentials of the product consider materials, function, manufacture, end of life

 Ask students to present their findings to the group.
-You can also use: